-Peterborough Humane Society was established in 1941, and the current shelter at 385 Lansdowne Street East, was built in 1956 and designed initially as a pound.
-While the current site has served the community well for the last 60+ years, we have outgrown the space as we are caring for more pets than ever before – around 1,600 pets come through our doors annually.
+Peterborough Humane Society was established in 1941, and the previous shelter at 385 Lansdowne Street East, was built in 1956 and was initially designed to serve as a pound.
+While the previous site served the community well for 65+ years, we outgrew the space as we care for more pets than ever before – around 1,600 pets come through our doors annually.
 On January 17, 2023 we began our move over to our new home at the Peterborough Animal Care Centre at 1999 Technology Drive, Peterborough.
 On June 24, 2023 we celebrated the official Grand Opening of our new home.